phuhao00/pandaparty/cmd/simulator/README.md

 # Client Simulator

-This directory contains a Go application that simulates client activity for the dafuweng game server.
+This directory contains a Go application that simulates client activity for the panda game server.
 It can be used for:

 *   **System-level testing:** Simulating one or more clients performing typical user flows.
 *   **Stress testing:** Simulating a large number of concurrent clients to load the server.